calimarkus/JDFlipNumberView/readme.md

 - `JDFlipClockView`
   __A digital clock.__ Displays the hour and minutes of the current time as flipViews.
 Seconds can also be enabled.
 Always shows the current time.

+- `JDFlipImageView`
+  An **Image View** with flip animations.
+Use it like a regular UIImageView, but set new images animated via `setImageAnimated:duration:completion:`.

 ## Usage

 In any case, after installing, you only need to follow some simple steps to get started.
 Here is a full example usage: